asmita-muley/delta-demo/README.md

 # delta-demo
-This is a Demo class for Git &amp; Github
+This is a Demo for Git &amp; Github Class